Crocidosema lantana

 Crocidosema lantana, the lantana flower-cluster moth or lantana tortricid moth, is a moth of the family Tortricidae.
 It was first described by August Busck in 1910.
 It is native to Mexico and the southern United States, but was introduced to Hawaii in 1902, Australia in 1914 and the Caroline Islands in 1948 and 1949 to aid in the control of Lantana weeds.
-It has also been recorded from Yunnan, China and in Sri Lanka.
+It has also been recorded from Yunnan, China, Sri Lanka and from the African countries and islands of Madagascar, Mauritius, Kenya, Réunion and South Africa.

-The larvae feed in pods of Bignonia chrysantha.
+The larvae feed of Lantana camara (Verbenaceae).